Configure Email Delivery - Update MX records

 @/ Blank/ Domain name

-- If the TTL is editable, provide the lowest possible value for the changes to effect as early as possible.
+- If the TTL is editable, provide the lowest possible value for the changes to take effect as soon as possible.

 Multiple MX records do not deliver emails to multiple servers.
-Irrespective of the number of records configured, the emails are delivered to the MX record with the lowest priority as returned by the DNS server of the domain.
-In case the server with the least priority is offline or not accepting emails, only then the next server is reached for delivering emails.
+Regardless of the number of records you've configured, emails are delivered to the MX record with the lowest priority as returned by your domain's DNS server.
+In case the lowest priority is offline or not accepting emails, only then the next server will be used.

 You will start receiving emails only if the MX records are correctly configured.
-In case you have added the MX records but not able to receive emails, check the following:
+If you have added the MX records but are still unable to receive emails, check the following: